T.A.T.u.: 2004–2006: Dangerous and Moving and Lyudi Invalidy

 On 21 November 2006, the region of the Komi Republic in Russia filed a lawsuit against t.A.T.u. over the album and song "Lyudi Invalidy" due to the title translating to "disabled people".
 Leonid Vakuev, a human rights representative for the Komi Republic, interpreted the song as being directed towards disabled people and cited words written in the booklet for the album, which said: "[Lyudi Invalidy] do not know what it means to be a human being.
 They are fakes inside the human form.
 They do not live, but — function".
 Katina said, "Of course, we meant moral invalids, people who do not have [a] soul and human feelings."
 When asked if they had anything against disabled people, she stated that she finds it offensive to refer to people by that term, and added, "We take pictures together and make sure they have priority seats [at concerts]."

 In 2006, Russian politician Aleksey Mitrofanov proposed t.A.T.u. to be awarded the Order of Friendship, but the State Duma vetoed his idea.
 Mitrofanov came to write a novel inspired by the duo, t.A.T.u.
-Come Back (Russian: ТАТУ КАМ БЭК), which was also adapted into the film You and I.
+Come Back (Russian: ТАТУ КАМ БЭК), which was later adapted into the film You and I.